Lucas3oo/ots-sw-info-gradle-plugin/README.md

 ## Release notes

+### 1.0.0-beta.4
+* Change the CSV format on the version up-to-date report to be CSV with padding so it is viewable on the console too.

+### 1.0.0-beta.3
+* It is possible to specify the separator character for CSV files.

 ### 1.0.0-beta.2
 * Externalise the algorithm to determine the format of a stable release.
 * Add licenseCheck task